 In order to make a design for sale, you must have ordered it before.
 We call this “proofing” your design.
-To proof, you can order any quantity of it on any of our products--fabric, gift wrap, wallpaper or decals.
+To proof, you can order any quantity of it on any of our products--fabric, gift wrap, or wallpaper.
 This is to ensure that your design prints precisely the way you envision it.
 Colors can look very different on fabric than they do on your computer monitor.
 For example, our digital printers and inks often print saturated colors and true blacks lighter than you might expect on our fabrics with natural fibers.

 Ordering your design before making it for sale allows you to check the color of your design, as well as the size, layout and repeat.
 There's no substitute for seeing your design in person.